aknostic/ostiary/README.md

 This userdata points to the bucket keys.30mhz.com, and expects an object with the name `jasper@9apps.net`, for the key of the user `jasper`.

+NOTE: for ubuntu, change in the userdata: <"groups" : [ "wheel" ]> into "groups" : [ "sudo" ]
+as Ubuntu has no wheel group!

 ## Requirements

 We have three different use-cases